-The Hong Kong French Theater Festival
+The HK French Theater Festival - watch the trailers !

 The Hong Kong French Theater Festival is brought to you by Pour Un Sourire d’Enfant (PSE) and FIS will host 3 of the 5 productions:

 PLEASE NOTE: students from the following classes will attend these productions:

 - "Le Jeu de l'amour et du hasard" at Sheung Wan Civic Centre on Thursday 8 March morning: all 2ndes and 1ères (seat price = HK$50)

 - "Oscar et la Dame rose" at JL Auditorium on Friday 9 March morning: 5ème A, all 4èmes and 3èmes.

 As part of our partnership with the HKFTF, students in 3ème A, C, D and F will benefit from workshops led by HKFTF actors.

 by Eric-Emmanuel Schmitt, Friday 9 March at 8pm